Model Scanning

 Overview

 ModelAudit is a lightweight static security scanner for machine learning models integrated into Promptfoo.
-It allows you to quickly scan your AIML models for potential security risks before deploying them in production environments.
+It allows you to quickly scan your AI/ML models for potential security risks before deploying them in production environments.

 By invoking promptfoo scan-model